How donor data research can improve donor retention

 Matching gift eligibility

 A donor’s matching gift status is most often directly related to their employment.
-But an individual’s eligibility for such a program is such a key component that it should be considered its own donor data point altogether.
+But an individual’s matching gift eligibility is such a key component that it should be considered its own donor data point altogether.

 Once you know where your donors work (and typically, their employment type), you’ll be more likely to determine whether they qualify for workplace giving programs.
 From there, you’ll be able to easily and efficiently communicate that eligibility to each individual.

 As a result, this data point can function as an additional engagement opportunity (or more likely, multiple).
-Not to mention, studies report donors being increasingly likely to give if they know that their gift can be matched!
-And when you follow up with match-eligible donors after they give as well, you can keep your organization at top of mind for longer, remind them about the impact of potential matches, and ultimately drive more corporate revenue toward your cause.
+Not to mention, studies report donors being more likely to give if they know that their gift can be matched!
+And when you follow up with match-eligible donors after they give, you can keep your organization at top of mind for longer, remind them about the impact of potential matches, and ultimately drive more corporate revenue toward your cause.

 Wealth data